-Controlling the Roomba s9+ is done via the iRobot app, which is where you can view mapping results, demarcate specific rooms, and create no-go zones.
+Controlling this robot vacuum is done via the iRobot app, which is where you can view mapping results, demarcate specific rooms, and create no-go zones.
 The s9+ supports scheduled cleanings of specific rooms or whole floors.
 Have multiple levels? iRobot says its Imprint Smart Mapping will support up to 10 maps.
-As if that wasn’t enough, the Roomba s9 will work in tandem with the Braava jet m6 mopping robot.
-When the s9 finishes vacuuming, the Braava jet m6 will start mopping, giving you clean floors with minimal effort.

 In our tests, the Roomba s9 earned a perfect score when picking up kitty litter on both hardwood and carpet.
 It also excelled at picking up dog hair as well as Cheerios.
 For this reason, it also makes the list as one of the best robot vacuums for pet hair.
 We found that the the D-shape of the s9 helps it clean more thoroughly along baseboards and corners.

 The only downfall of the Roomba s9+ (aside from its price) is that it’s loud.
-In our Roomba S9+ review, we noted the vacuum itself was noisy on hardwood floors, but the self-emptying Clean Base sounded like a jet engine readying for takeoff.
-This is definitely a robot you’ll want cleaning when you’re not home.
+In our Roomba S9+ review, we noted the vacuum itself was noisy on hardwood floors, but the self-emptying Clean Base sounded like a jet engine readying for take off.